1. The Workflow Designer

 Create new swimlanes

-- The swimlanes in the Cards workflows separate different types of work activities and classes of service.
+The swimlanes in the Cards workflows separate different type of work activities and classes of service.
 You may have as many swimlanes as you want in order to organize your tasks.

-To create a new swimlane, hover on the New swimlane cell and click the plus icon.
+To create a new swimlane, hove on the New Swimlane cell and click the plus icon.

 Create Multiple Flows in the same board

 - To create a multilayer board structure, click the "Create New Cards Workflow" button and set up the flow phases.